-Choosing a feature in the Activity filter is different than choosing a segment option:
+Choosing a Feature, Page, or Track Event in the Activity filter is different than choosing a segment option:

-- When using a segment filter, you're measuring the retention of the segment of users who have used the feature ever.
-The retention percentage still increases if they've used anything in the application.
+- When using a segment filter, you're measuring the retention of the segment of users who have ever interacted with an event.
+The retention percentage still increases if they've used anything in the app.

-- When using the Source Activity filter by feature, unlike the segment filter, retention percentage increases only when the users interact with that particular page or feature.
-This way, you can measure the retention of a Page, Feature, or Track Event for any segment,such as retention of the NPS page for NPS promoters.
+- When using the Source Activity filter, unlike the segment filter, retention percentage increases only when the users interact with that particular event.
+This way, you can measure the retention of a specific Page, Feature, or Track Event for any segment, such as retention of the Reports page for NPS promoters.

-Choosing All Activity and Visitor Cohort Type with an account-based segment could pull in different or more visitors than when using the Everyone filter:
+Choosing All Activity and the Visitor cohort type with an account-based segment could pull in different or more visitors than when using the Everyone filter:

 - When using the Everyone segment, you're measuring the retention of the first visit date of a visitor attached to any Account ID.